UweGerdes/docker-build-phantomjs-arm32v7/README.md

 ### Result

-The resulting bin/phantomjs has 41.4MB on my system.
+The resulting bin/phantomjs has 43.4MB on my system.
 You might want to copy it to some safe place for future reuse.

+In my other Dockerfiles using phantomjs you find a Dockerfile.arm32v7 which expects to find the precompiled phantomjs in `build/phantomjs/bin/`.